gem/global_embodied_carbon_model/README.md

 		    - **EC_UNITS**: Units for the embodied carbon factor (e.g., kg of CO<sub>2</sub>e per cubic meter of component)
 		    - **MF**: Mass factor of component (in kg per quantity unit).
 This value is set to zero for components excluded from the total building mass calculation, where only structure and envelope are included)

-	 - **embodied_carbon_factors**: The subfolder contains embodied carbon factors for various life-cycle modules (e.g. A1-A3, A4-A5, C1-C4) of different building types, distinguishing between structural and nonstructural components, as well as summaries of Replacement Embodied Carbon for each building type and country, and the embodied-carbon exposure map of the region.
+	 - **embodied_carbon_factors**: The subfolder contains embodied carbon factors for various life-cycle modules (e.g., A1-A3, A4-A5, C1-C4) of different building types, distinguishing between structural and nonstructural components, as well as summaries of Replacement Embodied Carbon for each building type and country, and the embodied-carbon exposure map of the region.

 ## How is the embodied carbon of an individual component calculated?

 The methodology is described in some detail in the dedicated [folder](https://github.com/gem/global_embodied_carbon_model/tree/revised_structure_new/methodology).

-For further details on the methodology, refer to the Publications listed below.
+For further details, refer to the Publications listed below.

 ## Where can I find additional information on the defined building classes?